Updated on

 Haptocorrin Deficiency Leading to Low Total-B12

-In the first case, patient showed total-B12 levels of 98pmol/L and appeared to have a B12 deficiency.
+In the first case, patient showed total-B12 levels of 98 pmol/L and appeared to have a B12 deficiency.
 However, he had no clinical signs like anemia, neuropathy, macrocytosis, or high levels of homocysteine or MMA.
-An active-B12 test then revealed levels of 46pmol/L, indicating that his true, bio-available B12 stores were replete.
+An active-B12 test then revealed levels of 46 pmol/L, indicating that his true, bio-available B12 stores were likely replete.

-Apparently, he had a partial deficiency of haptocorrin with no clinical consequences.
-His low total-B12 levels led him to go through several follow-up tests, incurring added cost and hassle, while a single active-B12 test would have given a conclusive result.
+Turns out, he had a partial deficiency of haptocorrin with no clinical consequences.
+His low total-B12 levels led to several follow-up tests, incurring added cost and hassle, whereas a single active-B12 test would have given a congruent result.

-In a second case, an 89 year-old patient showed up with a sense of confusion, and with macrocytosis.
-B12 deficiency was presumed.
-His total-B12 levels were 114pmol/L. However, his active-B12 was 99pmol/L, indicating a healthy B12 status.
-Like in the other case, it was concluded that his low total-B12 levels were due a deficiency in haptocorrin, causing low holohaptocorrin (inactive-B12) levels.
+In a second case, a B12 deficiency was suspected in a 89-year-old patient.
+His total-B12 levels were low at 114 pmol/L. However, his holoTC was high, at 99 pmol/L. Like in the other case, it seems that his low total-B12 levels were due to a deficiency in haptocorrin, causing low holohaptocorrin (“inactive-B12”) levels.
 Dr. Ralph Carmel suggests that up to 15% of patients with low levels of B12 may have a mild haptocorrin deficiency.

 Low Total-B12 During Pregnancy

-In this third case, patient was 38 weeks pregnant and was tested for B12 deficiency after complaining of numbness.
-Total-B12 levels were 77pmol/L, indicating a severe lack of B12.
-Immediately, pernicious anemia was suspected, perhaps due to its very serious implications.
-However, an active-B12 test showed sufficient levels of 43 pmol/L.
+In a third case, patient was 38 weeks pregnant and underwent tests for B12 deficiency after complaining of numbness.
+Total-B12 levels were 77 pmol/L, suggesting a lack of B12.
+Her doctor even suspected she has pernicious anemia, probably due to the disease’s history.
+However, an active-B12 test showed normal levels of 43 pmol/L.

-In pregnancy, total-B12 levels drop, but it’s due to falling levels of inactive B12 (holoHC).
-Active-B12 (holoTC) remains mostly unchanged.
-The active-B12 test showed that the patient’s true B12 levels were normal.
-Her numbness was due to something else.
+In pregnancy, total-B12 levels drop, but it’s due to falling levels of holoHC (“inactive B12”).
+HoloTC (“active B12”) remains mostly unchanged.
+As her active-B12 test showed, the patient’s holoTC levels seemed normal.
+Her numbness may or may not have been related to her B12 levels, and an MMA test could help a lot here.

 Hypothyroidism & B12 Deficiency

-However, his active-B12 concentration was only 4pmol/L, indicating a most severe vitamin B12 deficiency.
-Hypothyroidism patients can have this discrepancy between total and active-B12 levels.
-In this case, the active-B12 test would have saved time, revealing the severe deficiency immediately, allowing to start treatment right away.
+However, his holoTC (“active B12”) concentration was only 4 pmol/L, indicating a severe B12 deficiency.
+Hypothyroidism patients can have this discrepancy between total-B12 and holoTC levels.
+In this case, the active-B12 test would have saved time, revealing the severe deficiency immediately, allowing to start B12 treatment right away.

 Hematological Disorders Confounding B12 Status